 How to book our hammock camping pitches

-We ask hammock campers, bivouac campers and tarp campers to book a pitch and mention their preference on the booking form.
-Then they are free to use the trees and space around the designated area in the woods as they please.
+If availability isn’t showing, please get in touch as we also have a number of forest tent pitches that are suitable for hammocks, bivouac and tarp campers.
+Some of which allow you to pitch a tent alongside.
+Hammockers are free to use the trees and space around the designated area in the woods as they please.
 We just ask campers to comply with the guidelines of our campsite license and not to damage to our woodland.
-We do ask these campers to leave the area they camp in as they found it, cover any fire scarred earth and remove all rubbish.
+We do ask these campers to leave the area they camp in as they found it and remove all rubbish.

 Not just for the adults

 We get lots of parents bringing their children along to try out hammock camping too!